Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022

 With illusions created by wealth, transnational companies can sidestep real solutions and cause indirect harm, such was seen in the opioid crisis.

 I haven’t read the entire document, but Agenda 30 emphasizes innovation, such as modern energy investments.
 Yet better, cheaper options may exist with older technology or with none at all.
+Even though businesses may want smart cities, many regular people want to do without all of the technology for reasons of privacy, public health, and environment.
 Yet, businesses are likely to argue otherwise due to conflicts of interest.

 I’ve criticized the smart grid as costly and harmful for several years, but my criticisms have fallen on deaf ears in both business and government.